bacor/melody-squares/README.md

 Melody squares
 =============

-Data and code for the project "Melody squares", an interlude in my PhD thesis.
+Data and code for the project _Melody squares_, visualizing which melodic motifs can be found in a collection of melodies.

 ------